cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 it hangs together in different circumstances.

 I expect I will do the same with the pricing model.
 Where else might it apply?

+# Mon 29 Jul 2024
+Started moving the discovered `ScheduleConfig` into the main model.
+Which means `Service` will no longer always have a `duration`.
+Which matters when it comes to price calculation, because some of the pricing rules are duration based.
+Pricing happens on `AvailableSlot` types, which have a `StartTime`, but no duration.
+In cases where `StartTime` is not a timeslot, in other words an exact time, I need to first add a duration to pair with it.
+So reverting this current attempt to add the `ScheduleConfig` types for now.
+I suspect there might be other things I pin ball into when I come back to try again.